Where to Donate Halloween Candy in Orlando and Creative Ideas

 This incredible organization brings hope, healing and happiness to children and families suffering from grief, loss or life-threatening illnesses.
 Roughly 400 children and their families engage with the organization each year, including through support group gatherings held at their Center for Grieving Children.
 Maybe you can’t hug all the kiddos like you want to, but Hershey kisses may help generate sweet smiles.

-New Hope For Kids asks that leftover Halloween candy be dropped off during a designated timeframe (November 2 from 10am-2pm) at 544 Mayo Ave., Maitland, FL 32751.
+New Hope For Kids asks that leftover Halloween candy be dropped off during a designated timeframe (2024 details TBA) at 544 Mayo Ave., Maitland, FL 32751.
 Otherwise, please call to make alternative drop-off arrangements.
 Do click over to their website to learn about the many ways to help further their mission throughout the year.

 One Heart for Women and Children